sandeep-tukaram/algods/README.md

     Input  -->  Algorithm (computational instructions)  -->  Output

-Using a programming language algorithms are implemented and compiled into an executable which is run on a computer.
+Algorithms are implemented using a programming language.
+It is compiled into an executable which is then run on a computer.
 The computer provides the resources - CPU, Memory etc.

                                 Algorithm (Program)
     Input  --->         ------------------------------------        --->  Output
                             Computer (CPU, Memory, etc.)

 ### Efficiency